MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-live-events/plan-for-teams-live-events.md

 - Go Local Canada

 **Exclusions and considerations**
-- **Go Locals:** United Kingdom, India, Australia, Japan and other Microsoft Teams Go Locals are not currently supported.
+- **Go Locals:** United Kingdom, India, Australia, Japan and other Teams Go Locals are not currently supported.
 - **China:** Event team members and attendees will not be able to use Teams live events because Azure CDN is not accessible in China.
 A workaround is to use a company VPN connection, which gets the client connected to CDN via the customer's corporate network.

 ## Next steps